 Collaboration with institutes, centers, departments and programs across the UAB campus and with the other three MBIs

-The Evelyn F. McKnight Brain Institute (EMBI) at the University of Alabama at Birmingham (UAB) was established in 2004 by a gift from the McKnight Brain Research Foundation to support research in cognitive aging and age related memory loss, excluding Alzheimer’s Disease.
+The Evelyn F. McKnight Brain Institute (EMBI) at the University of Alabama at Birmingham (UAB) was established in 2004 by a gift from the McKnight Brain Research Foundation to support research in cognitive aging and age-related memory loss.
 The Evelyn F. McKnight Brain Institute at UAB brings together scholars and researchers working in the forefront of basic, translational and clinical neuroscience, with the overarching goals of discovering new biological principles in pre-clinical models and bringing them to bear on human cognitive concerns.

 Ronald M. Lazar, Ph.D., FAHA, FAAN

 Director, Dr. Ronald M. Lazar, is a graduate of New York University with a prize in Psychology and a PhD graduate in Psychology from Northeastern University.
-Dr. Lazar started at UAB in June of 2017, as the Evelyn F. McKnight Endowed Chair in the department of Neurology, Director of the UAB McKnight Brain Institute, and Director of the Neuropsychology division.
-Since beginning his tenure with UAB, Dr. Lazar has worked to fulfill his vision of establishing new relationships with patient- oriented departments and clinical faculty to build upon the already-existing strengths in basic and translational neuroscience at UAB.
-He has expanded the total faculty membership from 30 to 55 investigators, spanning more than 15 departments.
+Dr. Lazar started at UAB in June2017, as the Evelyn F. McKnight Endowed Chair in the Department of Neurology, Director of the UAB McKnight Brain Institute, and Director of the Neuropsychology Division.

 Erik Roberson, M.D., Ph.D.